 PAFA’s first priority is the safety of its community—including students, faculty, and staff—as well as visitors to PAFA’s museum, events, and programs.

 We all have a collective responsibility to mitigate the spread of this disease and protect those most vulnerable.
-This page will serve as a frequently-updated resource for the PAFA community to access important information related to COVID-19, including any changes to PAFA’s usual operations.
+This page will serve as a frequently updated resource for the PAFA community to access important information related to COVID-19, including any changes to PAFA’s usual operations.
 More information from the Office of Institutional Safety and Equity is found here.

 News & Updates